 Carolina Herrera Names New President

-AS REPORTED By Jessica Iredale for WWD
+AS REPORTED By Jessica Iredale OF WWD

 Rubinfeld succeeds Francois Kress, who has left the company.

 Rubinfeld had previously been its chief marketing officer.
-Her appointment follows the exit of chief executive officer Francois Kress, first reported by WWD on Jan.
+Her appointment follows the exit of Chief Executive Officer Francois Kress, first reported by WWD on Jan.
 13.

 Kress and the company had recently been in the news because of a lawsuit, settled last week, between Carolina Herrera Ltd. and Oscar de la Renta over a non-compete agreement with designer Laura Kim.
 Through the suit filings, details of company plans to potentially transition out Herrera as head designer were made public.
 But Herrera, the person, remains and Kress is out.
 According to a source, the company’s split with Kress stems from issues that preceded the suit.
 Ironically, Kress is said to be under a non-compete.

 A statement from the company confirmed Kress’ departure and named Rubinfeld as his successor, though she does not have the title of chief executive officer.
 “I am thrilled to have Emilie as president, she is a…proven leader with a deep understanding and passion for the brand as well as a clear vision for our company,” said Herrera in a statement.
 “Our partnership will lead the company and brand towards an exciting future.”

 For her part, Rubinfeld said, “Carolina Herrera has a very bright future ahead.
 I have been working with Carolina Herrera for many years, she’s our inspiration everyday and the guiding light on our path to success.”